Arch-Noize/bookstore-react/README.md

 <!-- Features -->

 ### Key Features <a name="key-features"></a>
-This website shows a calculator with all of its basic functions!
+This website shows a list of books with basic information and functions!

 <p align="right">(<a href="#readme-top">back to top</a>)</p>